 Software Engineer based in Dresden, Germany.

 I work as part of the frontend team building the control software for our robotics platform.
 Previously this control software was architected as a SwiftUI-based iOS application, but we've since shifted the tech stack to modern web technologies like Next.js, React and TypeScript.
-Wandelbots is aiming to democratize robotics and making them accessible for everyone, the frontend being the piece of the stack directly in the hands of our end-users.
+Wandelbots is aiming to democratize robotics and making them accessible for everyone, the different frontend applications being the piece of the stack directly in the hands of our end-users.

 At Beeper I was the first full-time iOS developer and shortly thereafter part of the team building the iOS Matrix client for our users.
 Although we encountered many unique issues, many due to the fact of having started a new product and company, but building on a legacy code-base, we had a blast overcoming them and slowly but surely building a fantastic app.